 Systems do not have to be fully automated and incremental automation and innovations can be implemented over time to reduce the costs long term.
 There has been an acceleration in the growth of fully automated production facilities as cheaper, more capable and flexible technologies emerge overseas.

-At one factory in Japan, industrial robots are producing industrial robots, under supervision of only four operators per shift.
-Again, removing human involvement by allowing them to upskill to less repetitive and dangerous roles.
-Also in turn improving quality, eliminating errors and cutting manufacturing costs.
+At one factory in Japan, industrial robots are producing industrial robots under the supervision of only four operators per shift.
+Again, this removes human involvement by allowing them to upskill to less repetitive and dangerous roles.
+Also, in turn, improving quality, eliminating errors and cutting manufacturing costs.